Welcome to my lair.

 >>/home/dawnbreeze/notes/the-parent-role-2

-So I just heard about a book called "How to Raise an Adult", and it looks like a valuable research tool.
+"How to Raise an Adult", and it looks like a valuable research tool.

 Large numbers of people already know of the danger of over-parenting, and the do-it-all-for-them method doesn't seem to work (at least, not to my knowledge--feel free to chime in if you think it does work).